remeda/remeda/docs/src/content/mapping/just/__MISSING.md

 know which functions people actually use and which aren't.
 Below is the list of all functions as listed in the just docs, with a priority number in parenthesis based on the number of monthly downloads based on: https://www.npmjs.com/search?page=0&q=keywords%3Ajust&sortBy=downloads_monthly&perPage=100.
 Use this number when deciding what parts of Just need a migration guide or need to be implemented in Remeda.
+Utilities without a number have a priority of 40+ and are not widely used.

 # Collections